Legal

 ORDER ON PLAINTIFF'S NONSUIT WITHOUT PREJUDICE

-After considering Plaintiff WACHOVIA BANK, NATIONAL ASSOCIATION. fka FIRST UNION NATIONAL BANK OF GEORGIA's (hereinafter "Plaintiff") Nonsuit Without Prejudice against Defendant SIMON R. MOUER (hereinafter "Defendant"), and request to sign an Order of Nonsuit With Prejudice.
+After considering Plaintiff BANK OF GEORGIA's (hereinafter "Plaintiff") Nonsuit Without Prejudice against Defendant, and request to sign an Order of Nonsuit With Prejudice.

 IT IS HEREBY ORDERED that the Plaintiffs claim’s are dismissed with prejudice.